 Here we see voters choosing positions spread over two issue dimensions: left to right plus up and down.
-A person's position on one dimension is little help for predicting his or her position on the other one.
+A person's position on one dimension is little help for predicting their position on the other one.

 A voter may rank candidates on any issue(s).
 He prefers the candidate he feels is closest.